for the dual UV-visible and IR cameras

 |Click here for images from the Astro/UIT missions.|

 The Ultraviolet Imaging Telescope (UIT), one of the three ultraviolet telescopes of the Astro Observatory, flew on Space Shuttle missions in December 1990 and March 1995.
 It was a 38-cm telescope carrying two ultraviolet cameras with 40 arc-minute diameter fields of view (150 times larger than the field of the Hubble Space Telescope).
-The cameras employed image intensifiers with very strong long-wavelength rejection to provide pure UV images.
+The cameras employed image intensifiers with very strong long-wavelength rejection to provide pure UV images uncontaminated by visual or IR light.
 Resolution for point sources was typically 2.7 arc-seconds FWHM.
 During the two Astro missions, UIT returned a total of 1570 data frames of 250 different astronomical targets.
 UIT was designed and built at Goddard Space Flight Center by a group headed by Ted Stecher.

-Click on the thumbnail at right to see a sample UIT data frame (328K) from the Astro-1 mission.
-This is a far-ultraviolet (1500 Angstroms) image of the globular cluster Omega Centauri , one of the most massive in our Galaxy.
+Click on the thumbnail at the upper right to see a sample UIT data frame from the Astro-1 mission.
+This is a far-ultraviolet (1500 Angstroms) image of the globular cluster Omega Centauri, one of the most massive in our Galaxy.
 Over 1900 stars are visible in the UIT image, most of them hotter than 10,000 degrees.
-These stars are over 12 billion years old.
+These stars are over 11 billion years old.
 They have exhausted hydrogen in their cores and are now burning helium, just prior to collapsing toward the terminal white dwarf phase of evolution.
-Many cooler stars also reside in this cluster, but they are suppressed in the image because they emit very little UV light.
+Hundreds of thousands of cooler stars also reside in this cluster, but they are suppressed in the image because they emit very little UV light.
 Thus, the hot stars can be studied in isolation in these UV images.
 The field of view includes the entire cluster.
 The exposure was five minutes long.
 It was taken in full sunlight; but because the atmosphere above Shuttle altitude is so thin, and the sun is so dark in the far-ultraviolet, there is very little sky background on the frame.

-A sample UIT data frame (237K) from the Astro-2 mission can be viewed by clicking on the thumbnail at the right.
+A sample UIT data frame from the Astro-2 mission can be viewed by clicking on the thumbnail at the right.
 This shows the face-on spiral galaxy Messier 101 in the far-ultraviolet.
 Again, the bright regions contain stars hotter than 10000 degrees; but in this case, they are mostly very young, massive objects with ages less than 10 million years.
 Exposure time was 22 minutes at 1500 Angstroms.
 The field of view has been clipped to 29 arc-minutes across.
-UV images like this are important for predicting the appearance of very distant normal galaxies, whose restframe UV is redshifted to longer (optical/IR) wavelengths.
+M101 looks very different in the far-ultraviolet than in the optical/IR bands.
+Consequently, UV images like this are important for predicting the appearance of very distant normal galaxies, whose restframe UV is redshifted to longer (optical/IR) wavelengths.
 Click here to see a simulation of a high redshift galaxy based on this image.

 A general introduction to the Astro missions together with more instrument, flight, and science images and links to videos can be found here.
 A technical description of UIT may be found in Astrophysical Journal, vol. 395, page L1, 1992 and in Publ.
 Astron.
 Soc.
 Pacific, vol. 109, page 584, 1997.
 UIT data can be downloaded from the STScI Multimission Archive.
-A partial list of UIT publications may be found here.
+A list of publications based on UIT data can be found here.

 A lecture (advanced undergraduate/graduate) on scientific goals, instrumental & technical considerations, and other missions in UV astronomy can be found here.